MarcoMLDD/OpenCLOS/README.md

 1.  **Click the "Connect" Button:** Locate and tap the "Connect" button within the OpenCLOS GUI.
 2.  **Camera Feedback Window:** A new window will appear, displaying the live feedback from your connected camera.
-3.  **alert.wav:** Have a file named "alert.wav" on the same directory for the alarm to work.
+3.  **alert.wav:** Have a file named "alert.wav" in the same directory for the alarm to work.
 Sound support available from GUIBETA-PROTO2 and further releases.
+4.  **shape_predictor_81_face_landmarks.dat:** This file needs to be in the same directory as the .py file.
+Check ## Acknowledgments for the GitHub repository.

 ## Contributing